AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_openvpn_end_to_end_traffic.rst

   Suggestions:

-    * F. Check other Aviatrix features on Aviatrix OpenVPN Gateway which might cause routing issue
+    * `Check other Aviatrix features on Aviatrix OpenVPN Gateway which might cause routing issue`_

     * Execute Aviatrix feature “Packet Capture” on Aviatrix OpenVPN gateway to view incoming and outgoing traffic